Big Data: Data Lake vs Data Warehouse

 Dealing with big data can be a minefield!
-Every second, more and more volumes are being created and, as our clients are only too aware, the storage and safety of this data is of paramount importance.
+The volume of data being created on a daily basis is growing exponentially and as our clients are only too aware, the storage and safety of this data is of paramount importance.
 As more companies find themselves accruing mass amounts of data, working out the most business-appropriate way to store their data is something that must be seriously considered.

-Below we’ve outlined the two main data repositories: Data Warehouse and Data Lake, both of which have a number of benefits and drawbacks.
+Below we’ve written a high-level breakdown of the two main data repositories: Data Warehouse and Data Lake, both of which have a number of benefits and drawbacks.

 Data Warehouse vs Data Lake: A high-level breakdown

 A Data Warehouse is an organised storage repository.

 As part of the initial set up of a data warehouse the data sources, business processes and inclusion/exclusion protocols must be set.
 As a general rule, data will only be included in the warehouse if a use has been identified.

 The data within a data warehouse is stored, archived and ordered in a pre-defined way.

 - All the data there has a specific purpose, which is defined during the set up

 - When setting up a data warehouse, permissions can be set on a pre-agreed role by by role basis.
 This is great for allowing different levels of access to the information and means that particular business users will be able to report, analyse and extract information from the data as needed

 - A data warehouse has the ability to provide a flexible multi-layered security set up